josecamachop/MEDA-Toolbox/Examples/Chemometrics/Selwood/README.txt

 	- Vars: labels of the variables.

-- selwood_com.m: Script to perform the EDA using the EDA 2.0 toolbox commands.
+- selwood_com.m: Script to perform the EDA using the MEDA Toolbox commands.